intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/benchmark_quickstart.md

 - repo_id: The repo_id consists of two parts, one is the name of the model producer and the other is the name of the folder that actually holds the model data.
 - local_model_hub: The folder path where the models are stored in your machine.
-- low_bit: Convert the model to which precision you want to test.cd
+- low_bit: The low_bit precision you want to convert to for benchmarking.
 - batch_size: The number of samples on which the models makes predictions in one forward pass.
 - in_out_pairs: Input sequence length and output sequence length.
 - test_api: Use different test functions on different machines.
   - `transformer_int4_gpu` on Intel GPU for Linux
   - `transformer_int4_gpu_win` on Intel GPU for Windows
   - `transformer_int4` on Intel CPU
-- cpu_embedding: Whether to put embedding on CPU (only avaiable now for windows gpu related test_api)
+- cpu_embedding: Whether to put embedding on CPU (only avaiable now for windows gpu related test_api).

 ## Run on Windows

-Please refer to [this](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html#runtime-configuration) to configure oneAPI environment variables.
+Please refer to [here](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html#runtime-configuration) to configure oneAPI environment variables.

 ```eval_rst
 .. tabs::